0xSiO/api-rs/README.md

-If interpreting/validating the request or building the response involves behavior that can be shared across many routes, consider breaking this behavior into middleware and add it to run before/after each applicable handler.
+If interpreting/validating the request or building the response involves behavior that can be shared across many routes, consider breaking this behavior into middleware and add it before/after each applicable handler.

 ## Service Modules